ajaishankar/stimulus-reactive/README.md

       )
     );

-    // enable checkout button only when there are items in cart this.effect(() => (this.checkoutTarget.disabled = total.value <= 0));
+    // checkout button will be enabled only when balance is due this.effect(() => (this.checkoutTarget.disabled = total.value <= 0));

     // text content is kept in sync with cart total